DriftedHawk49/CourseraAssignmentModule2/README.md

-# CourseraAssignments
+# Assignment Module 2
-This Contains The submissions to assignments that are present in the Ruby On Rails Development Course 4 By Yaakov Chaikin
+This Contains The submissions to assignment for Module 2 in the Ruby On Rails Development Course 4 By Yaakov Chaikin